 There are several websites which provide up to date and clear information.
 They include:

 Society for Endocrinology: https://www.endocrinology.org/news/item/14050/Coronavirus-advice-statement-for-patients-with-adrenal%2fpituitary-insufficiency

-Oxford University Hospitals is moving all routine Diabetes and Endocrinology appointments from face-to-face to telephone consultations.
-We will contact you by telephone at the appointment time.
-If you are awaiting a Day Case appointment you will also be contacted.
+Oxford University Hospitals is cancelling all routine Diabetes and Endocrinology appointments at present.
+If you are awaiting a Day Case appointment you will be contacted by telephone.
 All podiatry patients should attend as planned.